z0ph/ShinyProxyOnEKS/doc/2-EKS-Create.md

 Below we will create the node group in EKS by using eksctl and [parameter file](https://eksctl.io/usage/schema/).
 Using the parameter file can facilitate later modification and multiplexing.

 If you want to log in to the EKS working node through SSH in the future, you need to configure the ssh section and the parameter publicKeyName in it.
-You can use the same key pair as the management machine EC2 created previously, or you can create a new key pair and assign it to the EKS node. .
+You can use the same key pair as the management machine EC2 created previously, or you can create a new key pair and assign it to the EKS node..

 ```
 mkdir -p ~/download